Eww, why does my dog have such bad breath?

 Now it’s easier than ever to adopt a dental care routine for your dog, thanks to the Oxyfresh Pet Dental Kit for dogs.
 This new travel-size kit costs less than a couple lattes and includes 3 phenomenal dental products for you to try out some of those DIY remedies you just read about:

-Oxyfresh Pet Dental Spray (3 fl. oz.): Alcohol-free, this award-winning pet dental spray is formulated with a patented combination of Oxygene® and zinc to stop even the toughest dog bad breath.
-A must for car rides, when company drops by, or any other time your dog needs a quick blast of fresh breath and gum TLC.
+Oxyfresh Pet Water Additive (3 fl. oz.): Alcohol-free, this award-winning pet dental water additive is formulated with a patented combination of Oxygene® and zinc to stop even the toughest dog bad breath.
+A must for any time your dog needs a blast of fresh breath and gum TLC.

 3 Pet Finger Brushes: Many owners find that finger brushes are much more tolerable for their dogs versus a toothbrush.
 Just slip it on over your finger and apply the Pet Gel Toothpaste to your dog’s gum line to fight harmful bacteria and bad breath.
 So easy.